West Branch Brook Forest (WBBF)

 Blair Woodland Natural Area (BWNA)

 The Blair Woodland Natural Area was given as a gift by Leah Gray to the Town of Campton in 2002 to be kept as a natural area for wildlife and the general public for “low impact” uses such as nature study and enjoyment while walking, snowshoeing, cross-country skiing, picnicking, or fishing.
-This 17-acre natural area is maintained by the Campton Conservation Commission and includes several wetland areas, a regenerated pasture, roughly 1,000 feet of riparian habitat, and mixed hardwood/coniferous forest habitat.
-The natural area also features aspects of Campton’s rich historical legacy.
+This 17-acre natural area is maintained by the Campton Conservation Commission and includes several wetland areas, a regenerated pasture, roughly 1,000 feet of riparian habitat along the Pemigewasset River, and mixed hardwood/coniferous forest habitat.
+The nature trail loops in the forest and along the river are about one mile in total length.
+They were designed to take visitors near the rich variety of natural areas of interest and to lead to the small beach area with fine views of the Blair Covered Bridge.
+The small parking area is off of NH Rt 3, just south of the Red Sleigh Condominiums.

 Pattee Conservation Park (PCP)